Drosera uniflora

-Drosera uniflora is a species in the carnivorous plant genus Drosera that is native to southern Chile, Argentina, and the Falkland Islands.
+Drosera uniflora is a species in the carnivorous plant genus Drosera that is native to Patagonia and the Falkland Islands.
 It is a tiny sundew with a solitary white flower as its name would suggest.
 Stalked glands on its leaves, which secrete sticky mucilage at the tips, are used to capture and hold insect prey, from which the plant derives the nutrients it cannot obtain in sufficient quantity from the soil.
 It was formally described in 1809 by botanist Carl Ludwig Willdenow.

 Phylogeny

 According to Rivadavia et al. (2003), Drosera uniflora and its genetic and morphological New Zealand sister Drosera stenopetala, probably derive from Australia, which, as the home to more than 80 species, is genetically rich in Drosera and could be considered a nexus for the genus.
 "The rbcL tree shows that the South American species arose by dispersal from Australia."
 Although Drosera arcturi, which is native to New Zealand and southeastern Australia, is thought to be closely related on the basis of similar morphology, "on the rbcL tree, Drosera arcturi was not closely related to Drosera stenopetala and Drosera uniflora".